-- Based on all members’ public commitment, to use only 100% certified, sustainable palm oil in products and to take action to achieve this goal.
+- All members made a public commitment to use 100% certified palm oil in their products and are already implementing this goal.

-- To develop proposals to enhance and improve existing certification schemes.
+- Development of porposals to enhance and improve existing certification schemes.

-- To create transparency about which certified products, derivatives and fractions are already available in segregated quality on German, Austrian and Swiss markets.
+- Creating transparency as to which certified products, derivatives and fractions are already available in segregated quality.

 How does Forum for Sustainable Palm Oil work together in partnership to achieve its goal?